deletedcu/angular-demo/lectures/day-2/use_an_api.md

-# Using an API with AJAX
+# Using an API With AJAX

 ## Lesson Objectives

-1. Create a new app
+- Create a new app.
-1. Generate a new component
+- Generate a new component.
-1. Clean up app.component.html
+- Clean up app.component.html.
-1. Add search component to app
+- Add a search component to the app.
-1. Add Form HTML to search component
+- Add form HTML to the search component.
-1. Import Form functionality into the app
+- Import form functionality into the app.
-1. Set a component property to the value of an input
+- Set a component property to the value of an input.
-1. Invoke a function when the user clicks a button
+- Invoke a function when the user clicks a button.
-1. Add the ability to make AJAX requests
+- Add the ability to make AJAX requests.
-1. Make an AJAX request
+- Make an AJAX request.
-1. Display AJAX results in app
+- Display AJAX results in the app.
-1. Display more data in the HTML
+- Display more data in the HTML.

-## Create a new app
+## Create a New app

 ```
 ng new starwars